Lena2309/pinpad_screenlock_plugin/README.md

 ## Future work

-* For now, the PIN pad will appear directly on the display showed when the device was locked.
-Which means the document's page you were on before locking your device will be visible.
-I plan on making the PIN pad appear on the sceensaver background.

 * When launching KOReader (on a jailbroken kindle), PIN Pad does not appear right away, leaving the possibility to deactivate or reset the lock.

 **Note:** I do not know when I'll be implementing these features.
 Also, my work could probably be optimized so I'm open to any new ideas and remarks.